Day & Age: Singles

 The first single from the album, "Human", was released to radio on September 22, 2008, and became available for download on September 30, 2008.
 The band performed "Human" and "Spaceman" on the October 4, 2008, episode of Saturday Night Live.
 They released the video for "Human" in October 2008.

 "Spaceman" was released digitally on November 4, 2008, in the US.
 The vinyl edition was released in the US on November 18, 2008, and included a free download of the album from Island Records.
 The music video premiered in January 2009.

 "The World We Live In" was released as the third single in Europe and Australia, while "A Dustland Fairytale" served as the third single in the United States.
 The single "The World We Live In" has been described as "a song that gives you a Disney/floating-in-the-air feeling" by music critic Brian Narvaez.

 As with the album cover, the singles' covers were designed by Paul Normansell and consist of the same individual-band-member images that appear in the album's booklet.
 Dave Keuning's picture was used for the "Human" cover, and the "Spaceman" cover was Brandon Flowers.
 Ronnie Vannucci Jr.'s picture features on the single "The World We Live In".
 Mark Stoermer is on the cover for the single "A Dustland Fairytale".

 Additionally, the band released a video for "Goodnight, Travel Well" in partnership with MTV EXIT, UNICEF, and USAID in order to raise awareness about human trafficking.
 It premiered globally on MTV on July 13, 2009, and on UNICEF's YouTube page the next day.

 Promotion

-In support of the album, the Killers embarked on their third concert tour, the Day & Age Tour.
+In support of the album, the Killers embarked on their third concert tour, the Day & Age World Tour.
 The tour became their biggest effort to date, with sold-out shows across six continents.